ElmerCSC/elmerfem/elmerice/Solvers/Documentation/README.md

 A table showing the old solvers and their replacement can be found [here](https://cloud.univ-grenoble-alpes.fr/index.php/s/AHCwsgKgjWimqdG).
-A fatal message is now called in *old* solvers to advertise for the replacements and theses solvers will be removed in future releases.
+A fatal message is now called in *old* solvers to advertise for the replacements and these solvers will be removed in future releases.

 Here is the list of supported and documented solvers: